Tomas Soucek exclusive interview: West Ham midfielder on stellar campaign and facing Declan Rice with England

 "I used to play as a striker when I was a kid for my local team but I only played as midfielder after I transferred to Slavia Prague," he explains.
 "I've played there for almost all of my career.
 I played as a central defender for one or two years but this position didn't suit me too much.

 "My heading is like my running.
-I want to cover the pitch everywhere and help the team to take the ball for the opponent - offensively or defensively.
+I want to cover the pitch everywhere and help the team to take the ball from the opponent - offensively or defensively.

 "I just want to anticipate when the ball could come and go there.
 Many times in the boxes, the ball can go behind the defender and I go there, maybe, 20 times when the ball doesn't come but I could score the goal on the 21st time.
 It's the same in the middle of the pitch when I want to block.